 Setting smaller more attainable goals is a big step, but it’s also important to reward yourself for attaining those goals.

 “When you reach some of the goals, celebrate it.
 That helps keep you motivated and on track to reach the longer-term goals,” Price says.
 “It may not be the big goal, but if you reward yourself for hitting the little ones, it helps give motivation to keep going and trying for the bigger goals.”

-Be sure to stop by Vitality Fitness and check out the great classes and work out equipment and let our instructors help you on the way to reaching your News Year’s resolutions.
+Harbin Clinic wants to help you on the way to reaching your News Year’s resolutions.